Eden Fowler: Reception

 For her portrayal of Eden, Panozzo received a nomination for Best Daytime Star at the 2025 Inside Soap Awards.
+The following year, she and Cartwright were longlisted for Best Partnership.

 Lucy Croke of TV Week branded Eden and Kirby "two of Summer Bay's cool chicks".
 Georgie Kearney of 7News dubbed her a "fan favourite".
 A New Idea writer noted that Eden "has been part of some dramatic plots" during her time in the show.
 Inside Soaps Laura Morgan thought that Cash and Eden "seem an unlikely match", but Panozzo stated that fans had "responded so well to them as a couple".
 Another New Idea writer quipped "Eden and Cash have been putting the sizzle into Summer Bay".

 Daniel Kilkelly of Digital Spy said Eden's kidnap was another "disturbing twist" in the season finale following Remi's accident.
 The "Find Eden" marketing campaign received a mixed reaction from fans.
 Some praised the idea of being able to call and hear Eden's last voicemail, including Panozzo's co-star Matt Evans, who plays Theo Poulos.
 However, Digital Spy's Stefania Sarrubba reported that the campaign had proved controversial, with Channel 7 "facing backlash" for being "disrespectful" to people going through a similar situation to Cash.
 Despite this, the network's director of marketing stated that they had been pleased with the success of the campaign.

 Ahead of the serial's 2024 return, Clare Rigden of The West Australian pondered Eden's fate, writing "Last time we caught up with Eden, she'd been kidnapped and bundled in the boot of a car next to the body of her best mate — not ideal.
 Will she make it out alive?"
 Danica Baker from Chattr commented that viewers were "bemused" by the unrealistic speed with which the search party was arranged for Eden.
 Baker also called the "Find Eden" ad campaign "intriguing".